There were a bunch of 5% up days in 2008 and way back in the 1930s.

 I received this passage from a friend as a friendly reminder that there is more to life than money.
 Always keep in mind that family, health, spirituality, and many other things should come first before wealth accumulation.
 Make sure to spend time with your family and loved ones during this holiday season because that is where true wealth and happiness exists.

 An even greater happiness comes from giving.
 Think of something that you can do during the holidays to help others, such as charity or volunteer work, and then go out and do it!
+Wishing you all a Happy Holiday Season!

-Thursday 13 December 2018
+Thursday, 13 December 2018

-Tuesday 4 December 2018
+Tuesday, 4 December 2018

 "1929-1937 period vs 2008-2018:"